nginnever/general-state-channels/README.md

 # general-state-channels

 This POC is a combination of insights derived from Eth, L4, and Spankchain research.
 This system is a set of Ethereum contracts that attempts to abstract away the logic of authority contracts for many use cases by managing bonds and agreed upon state between participants.
-It allows state channels to be open with up to N participants where N is bounded by the gas costs to reconstruct signatures (~50 participants).

-The current version of this implementation requires that the agreed upon interpreter contracts be deployed when the channel is opened.
-As L4 research suggests this may be replaced by putting the byte code of the interpreter contracts in the agreed upon state.
-This work is left TODO.

 ## Table of Contents:

 - Supported Systems
-  - Single Direction Payment Channel
+  - Single Direction Paywall Channel
   - Bi-directional Payment Channel
-  - N-Party Payment Channel (N <= 50)
   - Crypto Kitties Battle Channel
 - Background Information
 - Channel API